ovh/depc/docs/guides/queries.rst

 -  probeZ : ping the server.

 These probes send their results in a TimeSeries database.
-You can create a rule containing 3 checks, each of the check querying a probe.
+You can create a rule containing 3 indicators, each indicator will query a probe metric.
 The :ref:`step 3 <qos>` of the tutorial explains how to do that.

 You can use the following syntaxes in your configuration :